-Issue Significant/Limited/No Strategy to address issue Plan or other measure

-Impact included in design

-Involuntary resettlement Limited.
-Although there is A project level Resettlement Policy

-potential involuntary Resettlement Policy Framework 🔀

-resettlement issues in some Framework (RPF) has bee

-activities, the project is drafted and activity level RPFs

-designed to minimise land will be prepared as necessary.

-acquisition and resettlement

-impacts.
-The extent of these

-will be further defined as the

-project develops.

-Indigenous Peoples No impact.
-The indigenous Due diligence  No action required

-peoples are fully integrated

-into mainstream society.

-However, the impacts were

-investigated as part of the due

-diligence and it was found that

-the project is unlikely to affect

-this group.

-Labour Construction operation is No action required

-Employment opportunities likely to generate considerable

-employment at both the local

-and national level

-Other risk and No impact.
-No significant No action required

-vulnerability risks or vulnerability have been

-identified
+Issue Significant/Limited/No Strategy to address issue Plan or other measure Involuntary resettlement Framework (RPF) has been drafted.
+Activity level RAPs Resettlement Policy Framework □ Indigenous Peoples No impact.
+The indigenous peoples are fully integrated into mainstream society.
+However, the impacts were investigated as part of the due diligence and it was found that the project is unlikely to affect this group.
+Due diligence ⊠ No action required ⊠ Labour Employment opportunities Construction operation is likely to generate considerable employment at both the local and national level No action required  Other risk and vulnerability No impact.
+No significant risks or vulnerability have been identified No action required